Counseling Center Groups, Classes, and Workshops

 WHY MENTAL HEALTH FIRST AID?

-MHFA teaches you how to identify, understand and respond to signs of mental illness and substance use disorders.
-This training gives you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to the appropriate care.
+MHFA teaches you how to identify, understand, and respond to signs of mental illness and substance use disorders.
+This training gives you the skills that you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to the appropriate care.

 What MHFA Covers